 Eating disorder vs. disordered eating patterns share some similarities.
 This includes preoccupation with food and/or body shape, distorted body image, low self-esteem, and a fear of gaining weight or becoming fat.

 They can also involve an array of behaviour related to controlling food intake, ranging from restrictive eating habits to overeating.
-Both involve unhealthy attitudes towards food and body image, but there are some distinct differences, linked with the severity and frequency of behaviours.
+Both involve unhealthy attitudes towards food and body image concerns, but there are some distinct differences, linked with the severity and frequency of behaviours.

 Eating disorder vs. disordered eating: Know the difference